Apply Now

 DETAILS

 This course provides the theoretical foundation for clinical role development and skills required in care delivery for primary care of infants, children, adolescents, and child-bearing women with common acute and chronic health problems.
-Application of theories and advanced nursing strategies in health promotion will be emphasized.
-This course provides the foundation for providing primary healthcare for the identified population and their families.
+Interviewing skills and a methodical comprehensive approach needed to formulate differential diagnoses are emphasized.
+This course encourages the development and implementation of an evidence-based client management plan based on advanced health and health promotion competencies.
+This course promotes a holistic approach incorporating health assessment, clinical and diagnostic reasoning, and pathophysiological and pharmacotherapeutic principles.

 NRS 826